• Skip to primary navigation

 Smoked salt is a type of salt that has been exposed to smoke, typically from burning wood.

-This gives the salt a distinct smoky flavor that can be used to enhance the flavor of food.
+This gives the salt a distinct smoky flavor that can be used to improve the flavor of food.

 Smoked salt can be made at home by placing salt in a smoking chamber and exposing it to smoke for several hours.